Secrets of Assertiveness

 People act as mirrors to our own egos.
 Ultimately, you must come to terms with your own feelings of envy, fear and shame.
 Otherwise, you will continue to be a victim of other people's emotion-driven efforts to control and manipulate you.

 In reality, there is only one thing that controls you - your own desires.
-If you desire to be thought of as nice or beautiful, people can use this desire against you by either complimenting you or by making you feel inadequate.
-If you desire to be thought of as smart or good, people can control you by kissing up, sending you on a guilt trip, or playing mind games with you.
+If you desire to be thought of as nice or beautiful, people can use this desire against you either by complimenting you or by making you feel inadequate.
+If you desire to be thought of as smart or good, people can manipulate you by playing mind games with you, kissing up, or sending you on a guilt trip.

 Here's a quote that I picked up somewhere: "Pessimists blame others for their problems.
 Optimists hope others will fix them.
 Realists take responsibility for their own lives and do their personal growth work."

 With enough awareness, you'll know what to do in the moment.
 But it takes many years to get to that point.
-Meanwhile, here's what I did during my assertiveness training:
+Meanwhile, here's what I did for assertiveness training:

-I eventually realized that I was doing a form of Voice Dialogue.
-The voice that I was writing from was an angry voice that had been repressed all my life due to an abusive childhood with hyper-religious parents who expected me to be perfect and punished me in extreme ways for tiny infractions.
+I soon realized that I was doing a form of Voice Dialogue.
+The voice that I was writing from was an angry voice that had been repressed all my life due to having controlling parents who expected me to be perfect and punished me harshly for tiny infractions.

 As I filled up the notebook over the course of the year, I noticed a pattern.
-The anger slowly dissipated as I moved into a more mature voice.
+The intense anger slowly dissipated as the voice of Anger became more mature.
 I went from lashing out to rational arguments.
-Eventually, I ended up in the voice of Yang compassion, which is the ability to stand up for myself without fear or anger.
+Eventually, I went to the voice of Yang compassion, which is the ability to stand up for myself without fear or anger.
 It's a strong, peaceful place that is solid and grounded.

 The last thing I wrote in my notebook was, "My life is none of your business."
 But it's not the words that matter.
 It's the energy with which I wrote them.
 There was no anger or fear in my energy.
 I was simply stating a fact.
-My life is not anyone else's business because I am a free spirit.
+My life is not anyone else's business because my soul is free.

 As I was waking up the next morning, I heard my spirit guide's voice in my head say, "Congratulations.
 You passed Assertiveness 101.
 Now it's time for Assertiveness 102."